brian1917/illumioapi/README.md

 Go package to interact with the Illumio PCE API.

-## Version 2.0 Announcement
+## Deprecated Method Announcement - June 2, 2022
-Version 2.0 removes redundant code by using the new PCE CRUD methods, standardizes names, and cleans up other tech debt.
-Renamed or removed methods have been moved to `deprecated.go` to keep backwards compatibility.
+Several methods have been deprecated as part of a naming convention standardization and leveraging the new PCE crud methods in `crud.go`.
+Old methods are maintained in `depreceated.go` to keep backwards compatibility.

 ## Example Code
 All interaction with the PCE are done via methods on the PCE type.
 For example, the code below prints all hostnames: